ESMValGroup/ESMValTool/doc/sphinx/source/diag_scripts/statistics.rst

    :param numeric var: a 1-D or 2-D numerical array.
    :param numeric ref: a numerical array of the same dimensionality of var.
    :param string metric: a string with the metric to calculate: "RMSD": root-mean square difference.
+"RMSDxy": root-mean square difference for each grid cell.
 "BIAS": mean bias. "stddev_ratio": ratio of standard deviations of var and ref (to be used in Taylor diagram). "correlation": pattern correlation for var and ref (to be used in Taylor diagram).

    Return value
       A scalar float representing the calculated grading metric.